MichelleCoffey/the-other-hong-kong-2021/README.md

   ![The Other Hong Kong contact page on mobile, ipad, ipad pro and desktop.](images/contactpage.png) "Contact page on multiple devices. "

-  The user is given the oppourtunity to register and request further information regarding nights out in Shanghai.
+  The user is given the opportunity to register and request further information regarding nights out in Shanghai.

 # Design
   ## Color Scheme
   * Three main colors where chosen.
-Two were blue hues while the final is a white background.
-This a food based website, so the added effect of text and images on a white background was to give  the illusion of  menu.
-The color was also inspired by the logo itself.
+These colours were inspired by the image of the sun setting over Hong Kong.
+The main colour is that of pink salmon
      Colors are #13baec, white,  and #1339e4.
  ## Typography